androkingdom/androkingdom/README.md

 <!-- - [Portfolio](https://johndoe.com) -->

 ## 🌱 Fun Facts
-- I love coding challenges and want tpparticipate in hackathons atleast one time.
+- I love coding challenges and want to participate in hackathons atleast one time.
 - When I'm not coding, you can find me readin manga and watching anime.